 CSA believes that this will offer several advantages for the NFP sector, including the opportunity for further discussions between the Federal Government and states about any referral of powers.
 Charities might commence registration on 1 July 2012, as planned, but the detail of how they will be regulated can be dealt with over a longer period of time.
-The ACNC is provided with the opportunity to partake in the broader community consultation process with respect not only to the regulation of charities, but also the incorporation of other NFP entities into the overarching regulatory framework.
+The ACNC is provided with the opportunity to partake in the broader community consultation process with respect not only to the regulatory framework.
 For example, CSA refers to the proposed consultation in relation to companies limited by guarantee and believes that the ACNC should play an integral role in this consultation and in the development of legislation and regulation for these types of companies.